Test in production without watermarks.

 In this article, one of the most popular libraries, IronXL, an Excel library will be used to compare and contrast how to interact with Microsoft Excel documents programmatically in .NET technologies and it will create an Excel spreadsheet environment to read Excel worksheets, write Excel tables, and export spreadsheet files to CSV.

 Documents created in Microsoft Excel can be read and converted to CSV files using the C# IronXL, .NET Excel library.
 IronXL is a standalone .NET Excel software library that doesn't need Microsoft Office or Microsoft.Office.Interop.Excel or Excel Interop to be installed.
-It can read several spreadsheet formats.
-It is not just a static library.
+It can read several spreadsheet formats and is not just a static library.

-IronXL's simple C# API makes it simple to read multiple worksheets, modify, and generate Excel spreadsheets in a .NET environment and its not just a static library.
-IronXL completely supports Xamarin, Linux, macOS, Azure, .NET Core applications, and .NET Framework.
+IronXL's simple C# API makes it easy to read multiple worksheets, modify, and generate Excel spreadsheets in a .NET environment.
+It fully supports Xamarin, Linux, macOS, Azure, .NET Core applications, and .NET Framework.

 Step 1: Launching a new endeavor to create Excel files.